 Looking the Part

-Camera tends to dress a little more upscale than say the grips or greens departments; we work hard but we’re not necessarily getting grungy every day so we go for “business rugged.”
-Some departments embrace color and fun patterns but we usually stick with darker tones.
+You don’t usually see experienced crew wearing seven types of camera logo swag all at once; trying too hard will make you look new.
+Camera tends to dress a little less casual than say the grips or greens departments; we work hard but we’re not necessarily getting grungy so we go for “business rugged.”
 If you’re looking for some specific references, think Chris Evans at his brother’s premiere or Kristen Stewart staring at the paparazzi.

-Most 2nd ACs use a hip pouch or a conterra chest pack for tools and tapes.
+Many 2nd ACs use a hip pouch or a conterra chest pack for tools and tapes.
 As a 1st AC I’ll wear a chest pack for follow car and beach shoots.
-Mine, though exceedingly fashionable, is just the $18 knockoff version.
+Mine, though exceedingly fashionable, is just the $18 knockoff.

-Merrells or other sturdy shoes - $200 bucks spent on footwear can save you thousands down the road in chiropractor visits and lost income.
+Merrells or other sturdy shoes - $200 bucks can save you thousands down the road in chiropractor visits and lost income.
+Some crew members switch their footwear at lunch.

 A lot of ACs gravitate towards pants even in hot weather, but that varies.
 There’s definitely a time and place for cargo shorts.